tianlinxu312/Everything-about-LLMs/README.md

 <img src="./imgs/transformer.png" alt="image" width="750"/>
 </p>

-Separated by the purple line in the middle, we will call the structure above this line the encoder and below the line decoder for the remainder of the repo.
+Separated by the magenta line in the middle, we will call the structure above this line the encoder and below the line the decoder for the remainder of the repo.

 ### BERT